hsky77/hyssop/docs/readme.rst

 hyssop
 =================

-**hyssop** is a pure python project that adds simple, scalable, and configurable component architecture to opensource web frameworks.
+**hyssop** is a python project that defines project hierarchy and creates scalable component architecture which is configurable in yaml format.
-It's currently based on `Tornado Web Server <https://www.tornadoweb.org/en/stable/>`__.

 **prerequest**: python 3.6+, pip